KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/Index.page.md

 All FHIR assets SHALL be validated before being publicly available.
 See [Validation of Implementations](https://simplifier.net/guide/HL7FHIRUKCoreDesignandDevelopmentApproach/Home/ConformanceandDependencies/ValidationofImplementations.guide.md?version=current) for more details.

 #### FHIR Resource Spelling
-FHIR Resources, along with ValueSets, CodeSystems and ConceptMaps use the American-English spelling, for example Organization.
+FHIR Resources, along with valuesets, codesystems and ConceptMaps use the American-English spelling, for example Organization.
 The NHS England IG approach is to use American-English for any Profile, Extension, ValueSet, CodeSystem, and ConceptMap names, and when directly referring to the names within the Implementation Guide, otherwise using the British-English for all other aspects.